 Schenectady is a larger medium-sized city located in the state of New York.
 With a population of 65,273 people and 43 constituent neighborhoods, Schenectady is the 13th largest community in New York.
 Schenectady has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Schenectady is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Schenectady is a city of sales and office workers, service providers, and professionals.
+Unlike some cities, Schenectady isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Schenectady are a mix of both white- and blue-collar jobs.
+Overall, Schenectady is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Schenectady who work in office and administrative support (14.70%), sales jobs (8.61%), and food service (6.93%).